 Rule Reference: §809.78(c)

-Boards must be aware that there is no established number of allowable absences for court-ordered visitation.
+Boards must inform staff members that there is no established number of allowable absences for court-ordered visitation.
 Boards must ensure that the duration of allowable absences is based on the order of the court.
 Boards also must ensure that providers are reimbursed for absences due to court-ordered visitation.

 Boards are encouraged to use the Absence Notification Report to help track absences and when notifications were sent to parents and providers.